Zora-LM/Zora-LM.github.io/_pages/about.md

 permalink: /
 ---

 I am a Lecturer at Yangzhou University, College of Information and Artificial Intelligence (School of Industrial Software).
-I received my Ph.D. in Computer Science and Technology from Nankai University in 2024.
+I obtained my Ph.D. degree in Computer Science and Technology from Nankai University in 2024.

 My research lies at the intersection of graph representation learning and causal AI for biomedical applications.
 I focus on developing robust, generalizable, and interpretable machine learning models for complex biological systems and biomedical data.